calum74/econv/README.md

 If `value<kn` is false, then value lies between `kn` and `range-1`.
 Thus we subtract `kn` from both `value` and `range`, preserving our invariant that `value` is between `0` and `range-1`.

 ## Analysis
 The only place this algorithm loses entropy is in the comparison `value<kn`, which yields a smaller random variable in both cases.
-The amount of entropy lost by this comparison is given by the [binary entropy function] (https://en.wikipedia.org/wiki/Binary_entropy_function)
+The amount of entropy lost by this comparison is given by the [binary entropy function](https://en.wikipedia.org/wiki/Binary_entropy_function).

 Entropy loss per comparison = `-plgp - (1-p)lg(1-p)`